onliner17/currency-converter/README.md

-# currency-converter
+# Currency Converter
-Currency Converter based on the ECB publication
+Currency Converter based on the ECB publication.
+See example at https://www.eurusd.co/currency-converter.html.